herrBez/Nduja/README.md

 # Nduja

-Nduja is a software that de-anonymize crypto-currencies' addresses
+Nduja is a software that de-anonymize crypto-currencies' addresses.

+The theory behind Nduja are explained [in this repository](https://github.com/mzanella/CNSProject)

 ## Getting Started